Pinkashew/GameDesign2/README.md

-**1-D Movement**
+**Gallery Shooter Game**

-"Class assignment for CMPM 120 where we explore 1D of movement"
+"Class project for CMPM 120 where we had to make our own gallery shooter game"